Spinning Babies® Commitment to Anti-Racism and Anti-Oppression

-We at Spinning Babies are committed to ensure all pregnant individuals have the opportunity to have a normal physiology birth and their right to birth with respectful care and treatment for themselves and their babies.
+We at Spinning Babies® are committed to ensuring all pregnant individuals have the opportunity to have a normal physiological birth and their right to birth with respectful care and treatment for themselves and their babies.

 Spinning Babies acknowledges that access to normal physiological birth can be blocked by oppression of non-dominant groups and by institutional and individual racism.

-Spinning Babies as an organization commits to continually engaging in examination of our own methods by inviting feedback from Communities we serve.
+Spinning Babies® as an organization commits to continuously engage in the examination of our own methods by inviting feedback from communities we serve.

 Today, maternal and infant mortality rates, especially within the United States, continue to rise.
 African American women and babies are dying at over double the rate of white women and babies.
-Native American women are enduring similar dire consequences from high mortality rates as well.
+The CDC’s 2019 data shows a mortality rate of 18.0 per 100,000, higher than in many other developed countries (D’Alton).
+Native American women endure dire consequences from high mortality rates as well.
 This travesty and severe inequity is a result of both direct and indirect acts of racism.

 In our commitment to improving birth outcomes and addressing the health crisis of disparate maternal and infant outcomes, we engage in ongoing examination of our practices.
 We realize that this is a process without an end through which we are committed to working against discrimination or oppression of people due to their race, religion, nationality, or sexual orientation.

-We wish to publicly express gratitude to Ms. Claudia Booker for her gracious direction in the content of our statement, and her wise and ongoing advice for Spinning Babies improvements in serving all Peoples.
+We wish to publicly express gratitude to the late Ms. Claudia Booker for her gracious direction in the content of our statement, and her wise advice for Spinning Babies® improvements in serving all Peoples.

 Spinning Babies® Approved Trainer, Nicole Morales led the creation of this document and continues to be a leader in awareness of the diversity of cultural knowledge that enhances birth and Spinning Babies® application in the world of birth.